jfree/jcommon/README.md

 4. WHAT'S NEW
 ---------------
 Changes in each version are listed here:

+1.0.22: (28-Feb-2014) Fix for endless loop in TextUtilities.createTextBlock().

 1.0.21: (24-Oct-2013) Modified drawRotatedString() to call drawAlignedString()
                       when the rotation angle is 0.0.
 This provides benefits